Frequently Asked Questions

 -

-Haus of Mental Health Counseling offers virtual and in-person sessions for clients located within New York State.
+Haus of Mental Health Counseling offers virtual and in-person sessions for all private-pay clients.

 Parent Training: 45-minute sessions (out-of-pocket only).